-Heavy guns, siege guns, and siege howitzers are mounted on a heavy carriage (hc).
-The maneuvers allowed for a heavy carriage are more limited than those allowed on a light carriage.
-In addition, if a heavy carriage gun receives a retreat out of close range effect in a maneuver check or in charge combat, it cannot limber and retreat, and is eliminated instead.
+The maneuvers allowed for a heavy carriage (hc) gun are more limited than the maneuvers allowed on a light carriage.
+In addition, if a heavy carriage guns receives a retreat out of close range effect in a maneuver check or in charge combat, it cannot limber and retreat, and is eliminated instead.
+Medium and heavy guns, heavy howitzers, and siege guns are mounted on a heavy carriage.